prithivi-tharanitharan/mathematics/_pages/about.md

   - /about.html
 ---

-This is my academic website for mathematics
+This is my academic website for mathematics.